-Even if we try to have everything under control, some things can get lost (or stolen) while traveling.
+Even if we try to have everything under control, some things can get lost (or stolen) while travelling.
 Often we have to hand over our luggage or are simply distracted.

 Such an incident can ruin your holiday – but at least if you know your valuables are insured up to a certain amount, you’ll still be able to enjoy your holiday!

-The same applies for lost or stolen credit cards and passports.
+The same applies to lost or stolen credit cards and passports.
 Make sure that in such a case the insurance of your choice will be able to assist you immediately.